AdobeDocs/developer-distribute/src/pages/guides/getting_started.md

 ![Screenshot of the same form, but this time, all the fields are disabled.
 The existing file can be downloaded](../images/plugin_version_manage_published.png)

-**Manage All Versions** - Here you are shown your list of versions so you can easily retract published ones, re-publish retracted ones or delete rejected or draft versions.
+**Manage All Versions** - Here you are shown your list of versions so you can easily retract "Published" versions, re-publish "Retracted" ones or delete "Rejected" or "Draft" versions.

 ![Screenshot of the versions being displayed in a table including version number, status, app min and max version, and the publication date](../images/plugin_version_manage_all.png)